 Strikes 51/53 for 0.45 debit:

 We could enter 100 spreads for a total cost of $4500 which would give us a max profit of $15,500.

-As you can see it would be better to trade the 51/53 strikes versus the 51/52.
-It offers a better reward for a cheaper price.
+It would be better to trade the 51/53 strikes versus the 51/52.
+It offers a better reward for a lower price.

 You should use vertical spreads when you don't want to take a position in volatility but a position in direction.
 You are both long and short most of our Greeks will be minimized.
 This is especially usefully when dealing with time (theta).
 Vertical spreads will allow you to remain in the trade longer without feeling the harmful effects of theta decay.